-Fig. 5.
-HaskellFL architecture.
+Fig. 5 HaskellFL architecture

-Figure 5 exhibits the architecture of the proposed solution to locate logical errors in Haskell.
+Fig. 5 exhibits the architecture of the proposed solution to locate logical errors in Haskell.
 The tool is called HaskellFL.

 HaskellFL expects three file paths as inputs, (i) one for the faulty Haskell code, (ii) another for the text file containing the passing test cases, and (iii) the last one for the text file with the failing test cases.
 Cabal, the standard package system for Haskell, was used in HaskellFL.
 Figure 6 exhibits an example of HaskellFL execution using this package.
 In other words, cabal run is invoked indicating the target to be executed, which is in this case HaskellFL, followed by the args expected by the program itself, i.e., the three files enumerated above.
 Optionally, it is possible to specify the technique of choice: Tarantula or Ochiai.
 If this information is omitted here, the program will prompt for it later.
+Furthermore, HaskellFL can also interpret the test cases, and expose their results.
+To do that, HaskellFL must be called as in Figure 7, with the code and test case paths, followed by the keyword run and the name of the function to be interpreted.

 '''

 cabal run HaskellFL faulty-code.hs tests-pass.txt

-tests-fail.txt [method]

 '''

-Listing 6.
-HaskellFL execution command using Cabal.
+Listing 6 HaskellFL execution command using Cabal